 You’ll now be able to open the folder at any time from the Quick access area:

-As with Windows 7, Windows 10 comes with a powerful search capability.
+Windows 10 comes with a powerful search capability.
 Windows 10 will search all file types—documents, images, music, Web pages—as well as bookmarks and program shortcuts on your Desktop.
 Windows 10 will search file content, as well as file and folder names.

 - Navigate to the folder where you want to search for items.
 You will see the Search box in the upper right-hand corner of the Windows Explorer window.
 (You should see a small magnifying glass icon on the right-hand side of the text area.)

 (Note: Windows 10 searches in your current folder.
 So, for example, if you’re looking for a file that you know exists somewhere in your Documents folder, you may want to conduct your search from the top level of the Documents folder [not from a subfolder in Documents] to have the best chance of finding that file.)